-Pursuant to the provisions of the Michigan Nonprofit Corporation Act of 1982, as amended (the "Act"), being MCL 450.2101 et seq., and Part 6a of the Revised School Code (the "Code") as amended, being Sections 380.501 et seq. of the Michigan Compiled Laws, the undersigned corporation executes the following Articles:
+Pursuant to the provisions of the Michigan Nonprofit Corporation Act of 1982, as amended (the "Act"), being MCL 450.2101 et seq, and Part 6A of the Revised School Code (the "Code") as amended, being Sections 380.501 to 380.507 of the Michigan Compiled Laws, the undersigned corporation executes the following Articles:

-The name of the corporation is: TAYLOR EXEMPLAR ACADEMY.
+The name of the corporation is: Laurus Academy.

-The authorizing body for the corporation is: Bay Mills Community College Board of Regents ("College Board").
+The authorizing body for the corporation is: The Bay Mills Community College Board of Regents.